railsgirls/guides.railsgirls.com/_pages/omniauth-devise.md

       # user.skio_confirmation!
     end
     </code>
 - Navigate to ```db/migrate/devise_create_users.rb``` file to add few extra features.
-We'll be adding the avatar url and user id from google, fullname and provider as well.
+We'll be adding user id from google, fullname and provider as well.
 It should look like this:

 <code>
     # frozen_string_literal: true